Arizona Elk and Hunting Season Information and Regulations

 *Arizona has a large number of different zones throughout the state that each carry different date ranges.
 For specific information on deer hunting in the zone you plan on visiting, please reference the official Arizona Game and Fish Department here.
 These dates are general season but there are a number of qualifying and specific factors that are important to pay attention to when planning your hunt.

-The best known and most numerous big game animal in Arizona is the Rocky Mountain Mule Deer.
+The best-known and most numerous big game animal in Arizona is the Rocky Mountain Mule Deer.
 They typically prefer dense, rugged territory.
-Most years, the bag limit per calendar year is just one deer.
+In most years, the bag limit per calendar year is just one deer.

 Arizona Turkey Season